vvvar/checkmark/README.md

 checkmark generate-config
 ```

-This will generate a file called `checkmark.toml` in the same folder you're in.
-Every line in it is documented.
-Adjust it to your needs.
+Executing this command will generate a file named `checkmark.toml` in the current directory.
+The generated `checkmark.toml` file contains a full list of options with their default values.
+Each configuration option has documentation that describes how to use it.
+You can modify it to suit your requirements.
 You can store this file in the following folders(lookup will be done exactly in this order, the first match is picked up):

 1. project root
 2. `config`